 Each year the flu kills on average 11,000 people and hospitalises thousands more.
-This year it’s more important than ever for people at risk to get their free flu vaccine.
+This year it’s more important than ever for people at risk to get their free flu vaccination.

 By having the flu vaccination, you will help protect yourself and others from what can be a severe, and sometimes fatal, illness which could lead to a hospital treatment.

-This winter, many more people are eligible to have the free flu vaccine.
+This winter, many more people are eligible to have the free flu vaccination

-If you’re over 65, are pregnant, have a long-term health condition, or you’re in a shielding household, speak to your GP or pharmacist to get a free flu vaccine.
+If you are 50 and over (including those who’ll be 50 by 31 March 2021), are pregnant, have a long-term health condition, or you’re in a shielding household, speak to your GP or pharmacist to get a free flu vaccine.

 Children aged 2-3 can get a free nasal spray at their GP.